claytree82/Basic-Buffer-Overflow-Script/README.md

 # Basic-Buffer-Overflow-Script
-Basic Buffer Overflow script built using python for educational use only
+Basic Buffer Overflow script built using python for educational use only.